-The following table summarizes the unspent conditional grants for the municipality.
-It must be noted that some grants straddle multiple financial years, owing to the fact that municipal and provincial financial years differ.
+The following table summarizes the unspent conditional grants for the municipality and the grants for the current and two out-lying financial years.
+Kindly note that some grants straddle multiple financial years, owing to the fact that municipal and provincial financial years differ.
+These figures also indicate 'in kind' allocations, where the grantor pays service providers directly.